Contributed By Barnes & Thornburg LLP

 The "Gig" Economy

 In many respects, the law has struggled to keep up with rapid advances across industries.
-Employers have warmed to the “gig” economy approach, sometimes relying heavily on transient, temporary and short-stint workers, many focused on particular projects or ventures.
+Employers have warmed to the "gig" economy approach, sometimes relying heavily on transient, temporary and short-stint workers.
 With industry experts predicting a steady increase in the gig economy, employers need to understand the challenges and risks.
-While the economy has drastically changed, applicable U.S. law has not.
+While the economy has drastically changed, applicable US law has not.

 Cyberspace and Social Media